FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 Notice of Motion submitted by Councillor E. O’Donovan

-**I will move at the next Meeting that this Council write to the Department of Children,**

-**Equality, Disability, Integration and Youth (DCEDIY), Taoiseach and Minister for DCEDIY and**

-**request an extension until June for the state-supported Ukrainian accommodation in**

-**Limerick and for those with pets to be accommodated in temporary accommodation as**
+**I will move at the next Meeting that this Council write to the Department of Children,Equality, Disability, Integration and Youth (DCEDIY), Taoiseach and Minister for DCEDIY andrequest an extension until June for the state-supported Ukrainian accommodation inLimerick and for those with pets to be accommodated in temporary accommodation asrequired.**

-**required.**

 The Motion was proposed by Councillor O’Donovan and seconded by Councillor Secas,